mlange-42/Ark.jl/docs/src/manual/components.md

 ## [User-defined component storages](@id new-component-storages)

 New storage modes can be created by the user.
-The new storage must be a one-indexed subtype of `AbstractVector` and must implement its required interface as long as some optional methods.
+The new storage must be a one-indexed subtype of `AbstractVector` and must implement its required interface along with some optional methods.
 A complete example of a custom type is this one:

 ```jldoctest; output = false
 struct WrappedVector{C} <: AbstractVector{C}